JohnBetaCode/CarND-P4-Behavioral_Cloning/CarND-P4-Behavioral_Cloning.md

 ```sh
 python drive.py model.h5
 ```
-or you can run everything and much easier runing the final blocks in the `Traffic_Sign_Classifier.ipynb` in the section `Run Simulation Enviroment, Model and Other Utils`, these blocks, run the simulator and the drive file for you.
+or you can run everything and much easier running the final blocks in the `Traffic_Sign_Classifier.ipynb` in the section `Run Simulation Enviroment, Model and Other Utils`, these blocks, run the simulator and the `drive.py` file for you, also provide tools for screen recorder and others.

 #### 3. Submission code is usable and readable